 When delivered by blended and online education the materials should be designed to maximise the use of interactive techniques to provide an opportunity for student self-assessment of progress towards learning outcomes.

 Blended and online education offers opportunities for embedded interactive formative assessment with automated feedback.
 Development of these assessments requires significant academic input and collaboration with experts in the facilities available through the institution’s VLE systems.
 The benefits to students through rapid feedback are considerable.

 16. Courses conform to explicit guidelines concerning layout and presentation and are as consistent as possible across a programme.

 This benchmark tests aspects of good practice in materials design.
 A poor score in this area may indicate that the institution should make a greater investment in the contribution of media professionals to course design teams.

-It is recommended that institutions implement a framework of technical, accessibility and presentational standards that apply to e-learning materials.
+It is recommended that institutions implement a framework of technical, accessibility and presentational standards that apply to blended and online education materials.
 This framework should include the following factors: